ClaasBeger/SpikeDecoder/README.md

 The paper of this project is registered for open review at Frontiers in Neuroscience.

 ## Citation
-If this model or the corresponding paper is relevant to your work, please cite us at:
+If this model or the corresponding paper is relevant to your work, please cite us.